ArthurMatthys/OverRide/level09/walkthrough.md

-We keep that in our mind, might be useful later if we can buffer overflow of string format exploit.
+We keep that in our mind, might be useful later if we can buffer overflow or string format exploit.

 ```assembly
 (gdb) disas secret_backdoor